petartotev/PT_ConsoleApp_WorkStationLocker/README.md

 ## Contents

 ### src
-- WorkStationLocker.ConsoleApp - to be executed on the office laptop
-- WorkStationLOcker.PythonApp - to be executed on the Raspberry Pi + ultrasonic sensor
 - WorkStationLocker.sln
+- WorkStationLocker.ConsoleApp // to be executed on the office laptop
+- WorkStationLOcker.PythonApp // to be executed on the Raspberry Pi

 ### res
+- scrot // screenshots of the traumatized desktop of mine
   - hasselhoff_wallpaper.jpg
   - azis_wallpaper.jpg

-## ~ HAPPY END ~
+- icons

 ![As-Is_Scrot](res/scrot/azis_wallpaper.jpg)

+## ~ THE END ~